Storage of water in clay

 Depending on the salts and metal oxides in the water it takes anywhere from 2 hours to 8 hours to purify.
 When water in the pot feels cooler than when you put it in, you can know that it is purified.
 This difference will be clear and vivid.MEC

 Make sure to leave the last bit of water in the clay pot as small dust particles may settle to the bottom as part of the purification process.

 Cleaning a water storage pot

 It’s a good idea to dry the pot on the stove on low heat if you don’t intend to use it for storing water for some time.

 Can I dedicate a clay cooking pot to water storage?

 Yes, but it will not be as effective as a true water pot with the correct shape.
-Historically water pots have rounded bottoms – this makes them more effective.
+Historically water pots have rounded bottoms and are egg shaped – this makes them even more effective.

 When using clay, bacteria thrive better and fermentation happens faster.

 - Dosa batter (Indian fermented rice and beans)

 Steam inhalation has been used in many cultures around the world for respiratory issues such as colds and flu.
 In India it’s called Dhuri.
 In Zimbabwe, many healers use it.